Our Programs & Classes

 Whether you are interested in our programs for mental or physical well being, WUXIA MARTIAL ARTS CENTER (YMAA Wuxia) offers a number of programs that will fit your developmental needs and your busy schedule as well.
 Click here to view our Weekly Class Schedule.

-Ving Tsun (pronounced 'wing-chun') is a complete system of self-defense which works for everyone regardless of size, strength, gender or athleticism.
-Classical Ving Tsun teaches students the theory, concepts, and artisitic aspects of the style.
-Practical (Competitive) Ving Tsun teaches students how to use Ving Tsun under pressure in all ranges of sparring, and develops conditioning, fighting spirit, and athleticism.
+Wing Tsun (pronounced 'wing-chun') is a complete system of self-defense which works for everyone regardless of size, strength, gender or athleticism.
+Classical Wing Tsun teaches students the theory, concepts, and artisitic aspects of the style.
+Practical (Competitive) Wuxia Wing Tsun teaches students how to use Wing Tsun under pressure in all ranges of sparring, (Boxing, Kickboxing, Clinch, Wrestling, Ground fighting, MMA, Weapons, etc.., and develops conditioning, fighting spirit, and athleticism.

-Ving Tsun is practiced by close to 1 million practitioners world-wide in over 64 countries.
-In Europe, nearly 75% of the military special forces and anti-terrorist units either teach Ving Tsun or incorporate it into their close-quarter battle (CQB) training programs.
+Wing Tsun is practiced by close to 1 million practitioners world-wide in over 64 countries.
+In Europe, nearly 75% of the military special forces and anti-terrorist units either teach Wing Tsun or incorporate it into their close-quarter battle (CQB) training programs.

-The modern system of Ving Tsun is a systematic training method which allows the student to learn quickly.
-This training method is unique to Ving Tsun and brings students to a real level of self-defense skill in a short period of time.
+The modern system of Wing Tsun is a systematic training method which allows the student to learn quickly.
+This training method is unique to Wing Tsun and brings students to a real level of self-defense skill in a short period of time.

 In addition to a fun and physically challenging curriculum, our program offers mental stimulation and a support structure that can help adults better manage everyday stresses.